sweetchipsw/sweetmon2/README.md

    Donating to EFF:                    https://eff.org/donate-le
 ```

-When the certificate issued, you can get above message!
+When the certificate issued successfully , you will get above message!
 And check your certificate on ` /etc/letsencrypt/live/domain/`.

 ```bash
 $ sudo ls /etc/letsencrypt/live/domain/